BurntSushi/blog/content/post/transducers.md

 In this section, I'll do a very brief overview of the command and then jump right into experiments with real data.

+### How to get it

+Unless you're dying to play with the tool, it's not necessary for you to download it.
+Namely, in this section I'll show the commands I'm running along with their outputs when possible.

+Currently, the only way to get the command is to compile it from source.
+To do that, you will first need to [install Rust and Cargo](https://www.rust-lang.org/downloads.html).
+(The current stable release of Rust will work.
+The release distribution includes both Rust and Cargo.)

+Once Rust is installed, clone the `fst` repo and build:

+{{< high sh >}}
+$ git clone git://github.com/BurntSushi/fst
+$ cd fst
+$ cargo build --release --manifest-path ./fst-bin/Cargo.toml
+{{< /high >}}

+On my somewhat beefy system, compilation takes a little under a minute.

+Once compilation is done, the `fst` binary will be located at `./fst-bin/target/release/fst`.

 ### Brief introduction

 The `fst` command line tool has several commands.
 Some of them are serve a